tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 Thermodynamics with TDEP
 ========================

-The free energy is a central property in statistical physics that allows to access to the stability of a structure, find its equilibrium volume, compute phase diagrams and many other things.
+The free energy is a central property in statistical physics that makes it possible to assess the stability of a structure, find its equilibrium volume, compute phase diagrams and many other things.
 For an arbitrary system with a potential $V(\vec{R})$, the free energy is very difficult to compute and requires complex and expensive method.

 Fortunately, in the harmonic approximation, the free energy can computed exactly from the partition function